Huc91/papera/README.md

 # Papera app 👋
-Silly soundboard app for android and iOS in React Native
+Silly Soundboard app for android and iOS in React Native with old cartoons sound.

 ## Get started